Full Stack Developer - Cyber & Digital Forensics

 - Collaborate as part of a team to design components for larger systems.

 - Provide guidance, technical operational support and training in the installation and use of developed tools and techniques for deployment by investigation officers.

 - Ensure all work is carried out within the requirements of the legal framework to be compliant in the law enforcement and legislative process.

-- Build relationships and collaborate with external partners, private industry and academia.
+- Build relationships and collaborate with external law enforcement agencies, private industry and academia.